opensearch-project/project-website/_posts/2022-09-28-ltr-with-opensearch-and-metarank.markdown

 * put external ranking factors into the scoring function, like having a separate set of weights for mobile and desktop visitors.

 But `script_score` approach also has a set of important drawbacks:
-* As the scoring function is invoked on each matching document, **you cannot do any complex computations inside**.
+* As the scoring function is invoked on each matching document, *you cannot do any complex computations inside*.
 * Which scoring formula should you have?
-There are no common ones, and you have to **invent your own scoring function**.
+There are no common ones, and you have to *invent your own scoring function*.
-* Scoring formula typically has a set of constants and weights. **How to choose the best values for parameters**?
+* Scoring formula typically has a set of constants and weights. *How to choose the best values for parameters*?
-* Feature values used in the ranking formula should be either stored in the index (**requiring a frequent full reindexing**), or served outside the search (**requiring a custom satellite [Feature Store](https://www.featurestore.org/what-is-a-feature-store)**)
+* Feature values used in the ranking formula should be either stored in the index *requiring a frequent full reindexing*, or served outside the search *requiring a custom satellite [Feature Store](https://www.featurestore.org/what-is-a-feature-store)*.

 ## Secondary reranking